wizeone/movies-app-tutorial/README.md

 One downside to this tutorial was the fact that the React code is quite out of a date and required a bit of debugging and modification to get working.
 Some issues I had were...
 1. Using Routes instead of Switch
 2. Route syntax had changed and my components weren't being rendered, took a while to figure out the issue.
 The use of the `element` prop fixed the issue.
 3. React Table seems to have changed quite a bit since this tutorial was written.
-I decided to forego that piece and just have a simple list of movies printed out.
+I decided to forgo that piece and just have a simple list of movies printed out.